 Wash 3x 5 min in PBS.
 Use nuclear dye (see list of materials) to stain nuclei.

 Wash 3x 5 min in PBS.
+If using chamber slide, mount with a coverslip.
 Store wrapped in foil at 4˚C for up to two weeks.

 REPRESENTATIVE RESULTS:

 Irradiated epithelial mammary organoids were successfully obtained from mouse mammary glands, processed, and cultured on low-adhesion plates (Figure 1).
-Fibroblasts were identified under phase contrast microscopy in or near the same plane of focus as organoids, and they quickly grew out from plated organoids within days.
-20–22
+Organoid yield was tested by seeding in different growth environments (Figure 2A-G).
+Seeding cells directly onto tissue culture treated 10 cm cell plates yielded an overgrowth of fibroblast cells.
+Fibroblasts were identified under phase contrast microscopy in or near the same plane of focus as organoids, and they quickly grew out from plated organoids within a few days.
+An outgrowth of fibroblasts was also observed when organoids were seeded in basement membrane and collagen protein matrices (Figure 2E, F).

+A variety of conditions were tested in optimizing irradiated organoid growth (Figure 2H).
+Collagenase types I and VIII from clostridium histolyticum were used as the enzyme in the organoid digestion step11,20.
+Organoid yields were significantly higher after digestion with collagenase VIII.
+This may be due to the purification processes used in producing the enzyme: collagenase type I is partially purified and may cause unnecessary damage to membrane proteins and receptors, leading to poor organoid formation, cell lysis, or over-digestion20–22.
+No significant differences in yield between irradiated and control organoids were observed.

 Irradiated organoids could be cultured in low adhesion plates (Figure 3A-C) or within basement membrane (Figure 3D-G), but the most rapid growth occurred in low adhesion plates (Figure 3H).
+Organoids recapitulated mammary gland characteristics.
+White arrowheads indicate constructs morphologically similar to ducts and lobes24,25 (Figure 3C), which are critical for the production and transport of milk in the mammary gland25.
+However, further characterization is required to confirm this observation.
+Growth trends indicated that non-irradiated organoids grew faster than irradiated organoids (Figure 3H), most likely due to cell growth arrest resulting from mechanisms of DNA damage repair; however, the trend was not statistically significant26.
+Occasional clumping of low adhesion organoids was observed, and organoids could be cultured up to two weeks before dissociating.

-2526Organoids expressed epithelial characteristics, which were evaluated through immunofluorescence staining of Cytokeratin 14 (K14), E-Cadherin (E-cad), and Tight Junction Protein 1 (ZO-1)19, 27, 28(Figure 4).1927Fluorescent staining of organoids could be visualized within low adhesion plates using fluorescence microscopy (Figure 5A-D); however, the clearest visualization was obtained via confocal microscopy (Figure 5E-F).
+Organoids expressed epithelial characteristics, which were evaluated through immunofluorescence staining of Cytokeratin 14 (K14), E-Cadherin (E-cad), and Tight Junction Protein 1 (ZO-1)19, 27, 28(Figure 4).
+Irradiated organoids expressed epithelial markers.
+K14, a marker of myoepithelium19, was expressed strongly on the surface of irradiated organoids (Figure 4A).
+Additionally, E-cad and ZO-1 were expressed within cellular junctions of organoids (Figure 4B, C).
+These proteins are essential for proper cell adhesion27.
+After irradiation, organoids continued to retain their epithelial characteristics.

+Fluorescent staining of organoids could be visualized within low adhesion plates using fluorescence microscopy (Figure 5A-D); however, the clearest visualization was obtained via confocal microscopy (Figure 5E-F).
 Corrected total fluorescence intensity was calculated by subtracting the background and normalizing by organoid area (Figure 5G).
+Growing organoids in the 96-well low adhesion plates also simplified co-culture experiments.
+When seeded at concentrations typical in the mammary gland, macrophages co-localization increased with irradiated organoids (Figure 6)28,30.

 FIGURE AND TABLE LEGENDS: